 I headed down to the local hardware store and timber yard and purchased six heavy pillars, some cross beams and enough 20cm wide treated planks to build a 6m fence.
 Within a few days the wood was delivered and we got to work digging holes to drop and cement the pillars into the ground.

-With the first four pillars in the ground (after giving the cement a day to set), we starting attaching the horizontal pieces of wood that we would screw our fence onto.
+With the first four pillars in the ground (after giving the cement two days to set), we starting attaching the horizontal pieces of wood that we would screw our fence onto.
 I know a lot of people use nail guns for their speed, but we used high-quality galvanised screws to construct our entire fence.

 With the basic frame in place, we cut our boards to length and started building our fence.